microsoft/WhatTheHack/057-AzureRouteServer/Student/Challenge-02.md

 Please perform the following actions:

 - Use BGP so that spoke to spoke traffic goes through the NVA.

-  **NOTE:** No user defined routes (UDRs) are allowed.
+You should limit the use of User-Defined Routes (UDRs) to a minimum.
 - Click on the link to get the necessary configuration to [establish BGP relationship between the Cisco CSR 1000v Central NVA and Azure Route Server](./Resources/whatthehackcentralnvachallenge2.md).
-This script will also remove any stale configuration from the last section.

 ## Success Criteria